 Can I study marine biology and improve my dive skills?
 For those wanting to combine the internship with some quality diving education, a variety of options are available: novices can spend the first two weeks of an internship going through the Open Water and Advanced Open Water courses, as well as getting in some practice dives.
 Weeks three and four will focus on scientific diving.

 Want more information?
-Email or arrange a call by writing to firstname.lastname@example.org.
-You can also join us on Facebook and Instagram, search for Marine Action Research.
+Email or arrange a call by writing to email@example.com.
+You can also join us on Facebook, Instagram, Twitter and TikiTok….just search for MAR Expeditions.